 Road Safety Program

-The funding supports the fast roll out of lifesaving road safety treatments on rural and regional roads and greater protection for vulnerable road users, like cyclists and pedestrians, in urban areas.
-Funding under the program is offered to states and territories on a ‘use it or lose it’ basis in five, six-month tranches.
+Funding supports the fast roll out of lifesaving road safety treatments on urban, rural and regional roads and greater protection for vulnerable road users, like cyclists and pedestrians, in urban areas.
+Funding under the program is offered to states and territories on a ‘use it or lose it’ basis.
 As a condition of funding, states and territories are required to provide road safety data, and report against road safety metrics.

-The Road Safety Program is delivering lifesaving road safety treatments on rural and regional roads and providing better protections for vulnerable road users.
 State highways and arterial roads are being upgraded through the application of road safety treatments including shoulder sealing and the installation of rumble strips, to support the safe return of vehicles from the shoulder into the travel lane; physical barriers to prevent run off road crashes; and median treatments to prevent head-on vehicle collisions.
-Vulnerable road users, like cyclists and pedestrians, in urban areas will be see greater protections through road safety upgrades to include traffic calming, separated cycle-ways, and the installation of raised pedestrian crossings.
+Vulnerable road users, like cyclists and pedestrians, in urban areas will see greater protections through road safety upgrades to include traffic calming, separated cycle-ways, and the installation of raised pedestrian crossings.